Who Owns ChatGPT and OpenAI in 2025?

 However, a report from Semafor has since revealed that there may be a little more to the story.

-But after its explosive success, has Elon Musk’s opinions changed about ChatGPT?
+But after its explosive success, have Elon Musk’s opinions changed about ChatGPT?
 It doesn’t look like it.
-In March 2023, Musk and other leading tech figures like Apple Cofounder Steve Wozniak signed an open letter citing the dangers of rapidly developing AI like GPT-4, the language model powering ChatGPT.
+In March 2023, Musk and other leading tech figures like Apple Co-founder Steve Wozniak signed an open letter citing the dangers of rapidly developing AI like GPT-4, the language model powering ChatGPT.

 Does Microsoft Own ChatGPT?

-Microsoft doesn’t own ChatGPT, nor the chatbot’s founding company OpenAI.
+Microsoft does not own ChatGPT, nor the chatbot’s founding company, OpenAI.
 However, the two companies have been partnered commercially since 2016, and Microsoft continues to be the company’s largest investor.

-Microsoft invested $1 billion into the research lab in 2019, after the companies first made their partnership exclusive.
-Then, after the resounding successes of ChatGPT and OpenAIs’ other products, Microsoft invested a further $10 billion in the company this January, as they entered the third phase of their partnership.
+Microsoft invested $1 billion into the research lab in 2019, after the company made its partnership exclusive.
+Then, after the resounding successes of ChatGPT and OpenAI’s other products, Microsoft invested a further $10 billion in the company in January 2023, as they entered the third phase of their partnership.
+Overall investment by the tech giant totals around $13 billion.

 OpenAI’s motivations are pretty obvious, but Microsoft also benefits heavily from this relationship.
 By investing in OpenAI, Microsoft is able to gain access to the lab’s cutting-edge technology, which it can then deploy across its broad range of products and services.